-Shortly after the charges were dismissed, the Defendant filed the instant motions with the Court.
+Shortly after being found not guilty, the Defendant filed the instant motions with this Court.
 First, the Defendant asks this Court to release him on bail pending this Court's decision on his Motion to Terminate his sentence.
-Next, the Defendant asks this Court to terminate the nine year term of imprisonment that he was given by the hearing justice.
+Next, the Defendant asks this Court to terminate the thirty month term of imprisonment after being adjudged a violator of his probation.